-Proactive Checking of Extend ed Traffic During Nighttime Hours Adopted Mitigation Strategy: Airport staff will check for extended pattern traffic during nighttime hours (10 pm - 7 am) daily.
+Proactive Checking of Extended Traffic During Nighttime Hours Adopted Mitigation Strategy: Airport staff will check for extended pattern traffic during nighttime hours (10 pm - 7 am) daily.
 Problem Mitigation Addresses: The occurrence of extended pattern traffic during nighttime hours (10 pm - 7 am).
 Reduction of Noise Exposure: By having Airport staff monitor outlier nighttime extended pattern traffic on a daily basis, the airport can quickly respond to outliers, and when able, determine causes and work to prevent the instances from occurring in a more proactive manner.
-Safety: Maintained Noise: Potential reduction Authority to Approve: ACPAA Responsible for Implementation: ACPAA Implementation Date: October 2023, will become more consistent with new data analyst hired.
-Explanation: Starting in October 2023 Airport staff began to actively track aircraft flying an extended pattern during night-time hours (10 pm - 7 am).
+Safety: Maintained Noise: Potential reduction Authority to Approve: ACPAA Responsible for Implementation: ACPAA Implementation Date: October 2023 Explanation: Starting in October 2023 Airport staff began to actively track aircraft flying an extended pattern during night-time hours (10 pm - 7 am).
 If an aircraft is observed conducting an extended training pattern during night-time hours and there is no other aircraft in the pattern or on approach to a parallel runway airport staff will identify and contact the flight school and/or pilot and remind them to follow the voluntary noise abatement guidelines that specify keeping the pattern traffic south of Arapahoe Road, east of I-25 and north of Lincoln Avenue.
 Measurable Impact: Data is forthcoming.
 A handful of outliers have been identified since fall of '23.
-With the hire of an Airport data analyst, data will be more reliable. (see chart below) Reduction will be in the prevention of recurrence and ideally contribute to the overall reduction in overflights.
-Updates: Consistency of tracking will be enhanced with the hire of a data analyst.
+With the hire of an Airport data analyst, data will be more reliable.
+Reduction will be in the prevention of recurrence and ideally contribute to the overall reduction in overflights.
+Updates: The Noise Analyst in conjunction with the Noise and Environmental Specialist have been regularly looking at nighttime outliers and analyzing data.
+In Q1 2024 the operators of seven nighttime outlier aircraft have been contacted by the Noise and Environmental Specialist and reminded of the Voluntary Noise Abatement Guidelines.
+Outreach continues when nighttime outliers are identified.

-Airport Add FTE for Data Ana lysis Adopted Mitigation Strategy: Airport hire an FTE dedicated to data analysis Problem Mitigation Addresses: Improve airport staff's ability to provide investigation, analysis and reporting of data from Airport Noise and Operations Monitoring System (ANOMS) Reduction of Noise Exposure: Uniform data on overflights is needed to measure the extent of overflights, noise exposure, and the results of mitigation strategies.
+Airport Add Full-Time Employee for Data Analysis Adopted Mitigation Strategy: Airport hire a full-time employee dedicated to data analysis Problem Mitigation Addresses: Improve airport staff's ability to provide investigation, analysis and reporting of data from Airport Noise and Operations Monitoring System (ANOMS) Reduction of Noise Exposure: Uniform data on overflights is needed to measure the extent of overflights, noise exposure, and the results of mitigation strategies.
 Safety: An enhanced understanding of flight data will help the Airport better work with the FAA to identify mitigation strategies that will maintain or enhance safety while addressing overflights.
 Noise: A full understanding of flight data is essential to addressing the overflights.
-Authority to Approve: АСРАА Responsible for Implementation: АСРАА Implementation Date: Hired February of 2024 Explanation: In February 2024, Centennial Airport created a new full-time position to support our Noise and IT Departments.
+Authority to Approve: ACPAA Responsible for Implementation: ACPAA Implementation Date: Hired February of 2024 Explanation: In February 2024, Centennial Airport created a new full-time position to support our Noise and IT Departments.
 This new employee will in-part focus on analyzing historical and ongoing flight data to evaluate within the defined study areas the effectiveness of the Study Group's implemented mitigation strategies.
 Updates on effectiveness of the implemented mitigations will be included in future reports.
 Measurable Impact: Indirect.
 This position enables us to measure the impact of mitigation strategies.
-Updates: The FTE was hired in February of 2024, has been training on the software and is beginning to pull historical data.
-On a lobbying trip to DC, members of the Study Group requested data analysis support from the FAA for the Study Group's work.
+Updates: On a lobbying trip to DC, members of the Study Group requested data analysis support from the FAA for the Study Group's work.
 The FAA indicated support for that request.
 That is being followed up on and confirmed.
+The full-time employee continues to do various data analysis tasks for the Study Group to evaluate the overflights and as well as examining the effectiveness of implemented mitigation strategies.
+This report includes data prepared by the Noise Analyst.